syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 }
 ```

-The following shows resizing of stacked header
+Resizing of stacked header is shown below
 ![Resize Stacked](images/resize-stacked.gif)

 ### Touch interaction

 When the right edge of the header cell is tapped, a floating handler will be visible over the right border of the column.
 To resize the column, tap and drag the floating handler as needed.
-You can autoFit a column by using the Column menu of the datagrid.
+You can autoFit a column by using the Column menu of the DataGrid.

 The following screenshot represents the column resizing in touch device.